 This depends on who you buy Cardano with.
 The best crypto exchanges will often compete with each other to offer the most inexpensive ways to buy digital currencies, with each one offering a slightly different fee structure.

 The most prominent cost when buying Cardano is transaction fees/commissions.
 Many crypto exchanges and brokers will charge a percentage of your position size as their ‘fee’ for facilitating the transaction.
 This can range from as low as 0.05% to a higher price point of 0.5% per transaction.
 These fees can add up if you are trading more actively.

 Other fees you need to be aware of when buying Cardano are deposit fees and liquidity fees.
 The former is a fee charged by the crypto exchange or broker when you make a deposit and can vary depending on who you trade with and which payment method you use.
 The latter fee refers to charges associated with the use of leverage, which is offered by some crypto exchanges.

-However, there are some brokers such as eToro that do not charge a commission whatsoever and instead charge a small spread.
+However, there are some brokers that do not charge a commission whatsoever and instead charge a small spread.
 This spread is the difference between the buy and sell prices of the asset.
 Spread sizes can vary depending on market conditions related to liquidity and volatility.

 How to Buy Cardano with PayPal

 PayPal recently announced that customers in the U.S. can buy, sell, and hold various cryptocurrencies through their online platform.
 Currently, PayPal only supports four cryptos – Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
 However, there are other indirect ways to buy Cardano with PayPal.

 Many of the best stock brokers, allow you to fund your account using PayPal.